NathanDavisBarrett/learning-vue-cli/tutorials/lesson3.md

 }).$mount('#app')
 ```

-Now we can refer to this data with `this.$route.$data` anywhere in our app.
+Now we can refer to this data with `this.$root.$data` anywhere in our app.

 ## Viewing Tickets